-An individual working with a student may identify the need for support from a specialist, for example a Connexions Advisor.
-In this case, a system of referral exists.
+An individual working with a student may identify the need for support from a specialist, for example a Connexions PA.
+In this case a system of referral exists.
 The referral system in place facilitates obtaining specialist advice or resources to meet individuals' needs where these cannot be met with current resources.

-Our school's referral system is clearly communicated to staff - particularly highlighted to Year 11 tutors and SEND staff.
+Our school's referral system is clearly communicated to staff - particularly highlighted to Year 11 tutors and SEND staff - and CEIAG is incorporated in new staff training programme.
 Students are always involved in the process of referral.
 They are informed of the process and their views are sought at all times.
 The referral process makes provision for students and their parents to self-refer.